Learning Concept-Driven Logical Rules for Interpretable and Generalizable Medical Image Classification: Introduction

-However, both CBMs and CEMs suffer from \textit{concept leakage}~\cite{leakage}, where the label predictor inadvertently exploits unintended information from concept probabilities or embeddings. \textit{This leakage compromises both interpretability and generalizability}~\cite{leakage2}.
-In terms of interpretability, the predictions are influenced not only by the intended concepts but also by image information encoded in the soft concepts (\textit{i.e.} probabilities or embeddings).
-The concept predictor no longer needs to faithfully predict the concepts to obtain accurate label predictions.
-Regarding generalizability, reliance on unintended leaked information may lead to overfitting, rendering the models less robust to distribution shifts.
-The overfitting occurs because the soft concepts may encode spurious correlations that are not representative of the true underlying concepts.
+Moreover, the above concept-based models suffer from \textit{concept leakage}~\cite{leakage}, where the label predictors inadvertently exploit unintended image information from soft concepts (\textit{i.e.}, probabilities or embeddings). \textit{The leakage compromises both interpretability and generalizability}~\cite{leakage2}.
+For interpretability, predictions are influenced not only by the intended concepts but also by image information encoded within the soft concept representations.
+The concept predictor no longer needs to faithfully predict the concepts for accurate label predictions.
+Regarding generalizability, reliance on leaked information may lead to overfitting, rendering the models less robust to distribution shifts.
+Hard CBMs, which use binary concepts (\textit{i.e.}, 0 and 1) for the label predictor, reduce leakage as these binary values inherently carry less extraneous information.
+However, they often exhibit poor performance as they predict concepts independently, neglecting the correlations between concepts.

-Furthermore, most concept-based models only provide explicit local explanations by focusing on individual predictions, detailing how predicted concepts influence each decision~\cite{lf_cbm,labo}. \textit{They offer insights for particular instances but may not fully capture the overall decision logic across the entire category or dataset.} To achieve a more comprehensive interpretability, it's essential to integrate both local and global explanations~\cite{interpretable,local_global}.
-A recent work, named Deep Concept Reasoner (DCR)~\cite{dcr}, explores to extract syntactic logical rules from concept embeddings.
-However, building upon fuzzy logic and concept embeddings, DCR's decision-making process becomes less transparent and susceptible to concept leakage.